adilanchian/Projects/README.md

 names of the file storing the encryption key and the file to be encrypted.
 The program must generate output to the console (terminal) in a specified format.

+#Boggle.java
+- Created for Objected Oriented Programming <br>
+Description<br>
+This is an desktop app of the classic board game, Boggle.
+This was a semester long project.